azoth-lang/azoth.tools.bootstrap/README.md

 A bootstrap compiler for the [Azoth language](http://azoth-lang.org).
 That is, a compiler for a subset of the language that will be used to write the Azoth compiler in Azoth.
-The compiler currently compiles a small subset of the Azoth language to C.
+The compiler currently runs as a tree interpreter.

 ## Project Status: Alpha Active